rtCamp/Frappe-Manager/docs/concepts/runtimes.md

 Your apps live at `~/frappe/sites/<bench>/workspace/frappe-bench/apps/`, a normal bench directory you can edit, commit from, and debug against.
 Everything code-related works here:

-- `fm update --apps app:branch`: graft apps onto the bench (old code is stashed, never deleted)
+- `fm update --apps app:branch`: graft apps onto the bench (`appname:ref` or `org/repo:ref`; replaced code is stashed, never deleted, then assets rebuild and the site migrates)
-- `fm update --python 3.12 --node 22`: swap toolchains (recreates the venv, reinstalls apps)
+- `fm update --python 3.12 --node 22`: swap toolchains (recreates the venv and reinstalls apps; `--no-recreate-python-env` keeps the existing venv)
-- `fm bake`: snapshot or freshly provision this bench into an immutable image
+- `fm bake`: provision this bench's apps into an immutable image, or snapshot the workspace as it stands with `--source workspace`

 ## Image: the immutable release